 • Requiring or coercing employees or applicants to divulge any personal social media account information, except when it is reasonably believed to be relevant to an investigation of allegations of employee misconduct or workplace-related violation of applicable laws and regulations and when it is not otherwise prohibited by law or constitution (RI Gen. Laws Sec.
 28-56-2).
 However, such information must be accessed and used only to the extent necessary for the investigation or a related proceeding .

-Rhode Island law also bars employers from compelling employees or applicants to add ...
+Rhode Island law also bars employers from compelling employees or ...